30 October 2018

 You can run PHP-PM in many ways, e.g. by using a prepared docker image or building the image yourself.
 Of course, you can also set it up manually on your machine.

 Let’s start with docker.
 There are already three ready-to-use images for PHP-PM.
-The first one is nginx as proxy + PHP-PM.
+The first one is nginx as a proxy + PHP-PM.
 The second one is PHP-PM standalone, and the third one PHP-PM as binary.
 The creators suggest using nginx + PHP-PM as it’s the fastest one.

 But you have to remember that if you want to run PPM on a local machine or server, you can do it only on UNIX systems due to the PCNTL restrictions.

-If you want to learn how to implement each method, there’s quite comprehensive description in the documentation.
+If you want to learn how to implement each method, there’s quite a comprehensive description in the documentation.

 Is PHP Process Manager the best server solution?